-Time Limit One 20 second exposure of a Fig 11 followed eight
+Time Limit One 15 second exposure of a Fig 11 followed eight

-seconds later by one 15 second exposure of a Fig
+seconds later by one 15 second exposure of a Fig 12.

-Competitors are to adopt the standing alert position with rifles loaded, made ready and safety catches applied.

-- On the appearance of the targets firers are to adopt the kneeling or squatting position for the first exposure and then immediately adopt the prone position for the second exposure and engage each exposure with five rounds. - 3 Scores will be communicated to the firing point and spotting discs shown for 25 seconds.
+- 1 Competitors are to adopt the standing alert position with rifles loaded, made ready and safety catches applied. - 2 On the appearance of the targets firers are to adopt the prone position and engage each exposure with five rounds. - 3 Scores will be communicated to the firing point and spotting discs shown for 25 seconds exposures with irregular intervals.